moov2/dotnet-mvc-boilerplate/README.md

 ### 0.2

-Re-implemented the build script to allow for frictionless development by removing the dependancy on having NAnt.
+Re-implemented the build process to allow for frictionless development by removing the dependancy on having NAnt.

 ## Example